CalSol/braintrain/lab1.md

 > [UART (universal asynchronous receiver transmitter)](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter)  transmits a frame of data (typically a byte, or 8 bits) serially (that is, one at a time: each bit is placed on the digital line for some duration before the next bit is "shifted out").
 Since there is no external clock (defining when bits transition), both the receiver and transmitter must agree on baud rate (bit rate).
 >
 > Here, we initialize the UART at 115200 baud, which is one of the faster but still common rates.

 > RawSerial vs. Serial: mbed also offers a [Serial](https://developer.mbed.org/handbook/Serial) interface, which provides an additional file-like abstraction.
 We don't need that, so we don't use it, preferring to use the more lightweight RawSerial directly.

+<a name="serial-port"></a>

 To connect to the serial terminal on your PC:
 - For Windows:
   - Open up the Device Manager and find the COM port (like COM4) for USB Serial Device.

     ![Image](docs/windows-device-manager.png?raw=true)
   - Open up a serial terminal (like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), and connect to the COM port you found (above) at 115200 baud.

     ![Image](docs/windows-putty.png?raw=true)
 - For Linux:
   - You're a power user, you probably already know how.
 There's also way too many Linux distros out there with subtly different behaviors (like serial terminal permissions!).